 Schedule a scoping call →For PIs who want GeMMA in a paper.
 Co-authorship, methods writing, figure preparation, reviewer-response support.

-Discuss a collaboration →Every GeMMA run captures an RNG seed, is anchored to a pinned VMH metabolite vocabulary (SHA-verified on load), and records its parameters on the analysis record.
-Benchmarks across 14 curated microbiome–metabolome studies and a sensitivity sweep on the core parameters ship as management commands — intended as a reviewer's first stop.
+Every GeMMA run captures an RNG seed, is anchored to a pinned VMH metabolite vocabulary (SHA-verified on load), and records its parameters on the analysis record.
+Benchmarks across the full set of curated microbiome–metabolome studies ship as management commands.
+For Joey's essays and related work see insilijo.github.io.

 code